 Instead, we did what this crew does best: We went to drink beer.
-Last year, I met Rob and Michelle, the good folks behind Singin’ River Brewing, while they were releasing their product to the Nashville market, and I was excited to check out their brewery for myself.
+Last year, I met Rob and Michelle, the good folks behind Singin’ River Brewing, many years ago in Nashville, and I was excited to check out their brewery for myself.

-It’s a very spacious, dog-friendly converted warehouse with plenty of TVs for watching the games (go Vols!) and an adjoining facility, tentatively called the Oak Barrel Room, that’s debuting next year as a live music venue.
+It’s a very spacious, dog-friendly converted warehouse with plenty of TVs for watching the games (go Vols!) and an adjoining facility, the Oak Barrel Room, used for private events and as a live music venue.

 After a quick round there, it was off to Wildwood Tavern for more craft beer and craft hot dogs (yes, that is a thing!) in addition to the friendliest service we found in Florence.
 Go to this casual tavern if you’re looking for a laid-back experience and exposure to some unique brews.

 The crew got up and moving early and we were out of our rental house by 10:30am.
 SVV and I decided to take a different route home through Huntsville, which led us to the darling town of Decatur, which was mostly shuttered for the day (see: anywhere on a Sunday in the Deep South) but which I’d love to return to on a weekday and check out more in depth.